kcotoi/SOLSniperNFT-Releases/README.md

 - Known issues:

   -Exchange art is buggy and i removed it for now.
 Will work on it and try to bring it back asap.

+- 1.8 Release info:

+- Fixed bugs:

+  -Fixed issues with exchange.art.
+Now the rankings should be shown again.
+  -Fixed issues on Firefox with loading ranks, prvious version was buggy.
+  -Completely switched to Howrare API and improved performance from previous release.
+  -Fixed some layout issue with Quick buy button.
+  -Fixed small issue with not updating the colour of ranks when we change the threshold.

+- Known issues:

+  -Exchange art on Firefox fails sometimes for Howrare rankings.
+Will have to check why.
+  -Collections :
+   CryptoCribs, Solsteads Surreal Estate are currently not working with this extension.
+   Reason for this is that a special mapping will be required for it to work.
+Will be looking into it and see how I can integrate these too.